Perfect graph: Comparability graphs

 Finite comparability graphs (and their complementary incomparability graphs) are always perfect.
 A clique, in a comparability graph, comes from a subset of elements that are all pairwise comparable; such a subset is called a chain, and it is linearly ordered by the given partial order.
 An independent set comes from a subset of elements no two of which are comparable; such a subset is called an antichain.
+For instance, in the illustrated partial order and comparability graph, $\{A,B,C\}$ is a chain in the order and a clique in the graph, while $\{C,D\}$ is an antichain in the order and an independent set in the graph.
 Thus, a coloring of a comparability graph is a partition of its elements into antichains, and a clique cover is a partition of its elements into chains.
 Dilworth's theorem, in the theory of partial orders, states that for every finite partial order, the size of the largest antichain equals the minimum number of chains into which the elements can be partitioned.
 In the language of graphs, this can be stated as: every finite comparability graph is perfect.
 Similarly, Mirsky's theorem states that for every finite partial order, the size of the largest chain equals the minimum number of antichains into which the elements can be partitioned, or that every finite incomparability graph is perfect.
-These two theorems are equivalent via the perfect graph theorem, but Mirsky's theorem is easier than Dilworth's theorem to prove directly: if each element is labeled by the size of the largest chain in which it is maximal, then the subsets with equal labels form a partition into antichains, with the number of antichains equal to the size of the largest chain overall.
+These two theorems are equivalent via the perfect graph theorem, but Mirsky's theorem is easier to prove directly than Dilworth's theorem: if each element is labeled by the size of the largest chain in which it is maximal, then the subsets with equal labels form a partition into antichains, with the number of antichains equal to the size of the largest chain overall.
+Every bipartite graph is a comparability graph.
+Thus, Kőnig's theorem can be seen as a special case of Dilworth's theorem, connected through the theory of perfect graphs.